 Market Sector Update

-Risk Factors.
+Risk factors.
 As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
-Investing in companies involved primarily in a single asset class (large cap) may be more risky and volatile than an investment with great diversif cation.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal i Deposit Insurance Corporation or any other government agency.
+Investing in companies involved primarily in a single asset class (large cap) may be more risky and volatile than an investment with great diversification.
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available, a summary prospectus, containing this and other information for the mutual funds offered by Waddell & Reed, call your financial advisor or visit us online at www.waddell.com.
 Please read the prospectus or summary prospectus carefully before investing.